Choline: Signs of Deficiency, Benefits, and Food Sources

 Choline deficiency may lead to fatigue, memory loss, cognitive decline, mood disorders, muscle aches, and other symptoms.
 Improving your choline levels is critical for your health and today I want to offer some tips on how to do that.

 In this article, you will learn what choline is.
 I will go over the key functions and will discuss the signs and symptoms of choline deficiency.
-You will learn about the key benefits of choline and risk factors for a deficiency.
-I will also share the recommended levels and best food sources this important nutritional compound.
+You will learn about the key benefits of choline and the risk factors for a deficiency.
+I will also share the recommended levels and best food sources for this important nutritional compound.

 You will understand the connection between the PEMT gene and choline.
 You will also learn about the connection between gut health and bioavailable choline.
 I will explain the role of betaine and will recommend the 3 best supplemental sources to improve your choline levels and support your health.